Platt Report 1959: 1950–1959

 However, the prevailing view was starting to change.
-John Bowlby, the British British psychologist, psychiatrist, and psychoanalyst along with his research assistant at the Tavistock Clinic, James Robertson, the Scottish social worker, and psychoanalyst, started researching the separation of young children by their parents.
+John Bowlby, the British psychologist, psychiatrist, and psychoanalyst along with his research assistant at the Tavistock Clinic, James Robertson, the Scottish social worker, and psychoanalyst, started researching the separation of young children by their parents.
 Bowlby was the scientist who developed classic theories about maternal separation.
 Robertson focused his research on separation of mother and child due to hospital admission.

 When Robertson first started to make observations of young children in hospital wards, he was shocked by the unhappiness he saw among the youngest children, in particular those aged under 3.
 The competent, efficient doctors and nurses gave good medical care but seemed unaware of the suffering around them.
 They saw that children initially protested at separation from the parents, but then settled, becoming quiet and compliant.
 However, Robertson saw this as a danger signal.

 Based on several years of observations in long and short stay wards, Bowlby and Robertson formed a theory of phases of response of the under 3's to a stay in hospital without the mother: Protest, Despair and Denial/Detachment.
 In the protest phase, the child is visibly distressed, cries and calls for their mother.
 In the despair phase, the child gives up hope of his mother returning and becomes withdrawn and quiet, and may appear to be 'settling'.
 In the denial/detachment phase, the child shows more interest in his surroundings and interacts with others - but seems hardly to know the mother when she visits or care when she leaves.
 Finally, the child seems not to need any mothering at all.
 His relationships with others are shallow and untrusting.

 Bowlby's and Robertson's research was met with hostility by the medical profession.
 Even their colleagues at the Tavistock Clinic, although accepting, did not feel the same sense of urgency.